dwyl/PWA-Liveview/README.md

 For developing the app, `Esbuild` is comfortable and perfect.

 However, unless you are very experienced with `Workbox`, when you want to setup a Servce Worker, it is safer to optin for `Vite`.

-This second point is valid for any LieView webapp.
-You should use dynamic imports for code splitting. `Vite` can use `Rollup`  to build so you can take advantage of its code splitting performance.
+This second point is valid for any `LiveView` webapp.
+You should use dynamic imports for code splitting.
+`Vite` can use `Rollup`  to build so you can take advantage of its code splitting performance.
 This means that instead of loading a big chunk of 100kB or more, you end up with loading several JS files.
-For example here, the biggest is `Phoenix` (30kB gzip).
+For example, in this code, the biggest is `Phoenix` (30kB gzip).
 This is important for the first rendering, and since you are doing SSR, you would degrade the first rendering performance.

 __Why `SolidJS`__ ?